camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-view.md

 The user tasks tab allows managing users and groups for selected user tasks.
 Hit the {{< glyphicon name="user" >}} or {{< glyphicon name="th" >}} button to open the corresponding menu.

+# Filter for Variables

+{{< img src="../../img/variable-filter.png" title="Filter Variables" >}}

+In the variables tab, you can filter for variables by variable name, activity instance id and variable value by using search pills.
+To do so, click in the empty search field and select a criterion.
+Next, fill in the respective values for the search pill.
+You can combine multiple search pills to narrow down the results.
+The total amount of results that suit the search query is displayed to the right.
+Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
+You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 # Add Variables

 {{< img src="../../img/cockpit-add-variables.png" title="Add Variables" >}}